StephenHawker/covid_data_ingest/covid_data/README.md

 ## Description

-Extracts firestation location details from a specified URL, stores this data as csv file format.
+Extracts covid data from the UK Covid Dashboard and stores this data as csv file format.
-The program then calculates the 3 closest firestations from a list of specified addresses

 ## Written By Steve Hawker 01/01/2022

 ## Requirements